 - i.
 Credit risk refers to the risk of financial loss to the Company arising from default by the clients or counterparties of financial instruments on the contract obligations.
 The main factor is that counterparties could not repay in full the accounts receivable based on the agreed terms, and the contract cash flows of financial assets at amortised cost. - ii.
 The Company manages their credit risk taking into consideration the entire company's concern.
 For banks and financial institutions, only rated parties with a good rating are accepted.
 According to the Company's credit policy, each local entity in the Company is responsible for managing and analysing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
 Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.
-Individual risk limits are set based on internal or external ratings.
-The utilisation of credit limits is regularly monitored.
+Individual risk limits are set based on internal or external

-- iii.
+- ratings.
+The utilisation of credit limits is regularly monitored. - iii.
 The Company adopts the assumptions under IFRS 9, the default occurs when the contract payments are past due over 90 days. - iv.
 The Company adopts following assumptions under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition:

 If the contract payments were past due over 30 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - v.
 The Company classifies customers' accounts receivable in accordance with credit rating of customers.
 The Company applies the simplified approach using provision matrix to estimate expected credit loss. - vi.
 The Company used the forecastability to adjust historical and timely information to assess the default possibility of accounts receivable.
-On December 31, 2020 and 2019, the provision matrix is as follows:
+On December 31, 2022 and 2021, the provision matrix is as follows:

-N Not past Up to 30 31~60 days ~90 days
+N lot past p to 30 ~60 days 80 days T .
+1

-due c days past due past due ast due Total
+due days past due r ast due p ast due Total

-At December 31, 2020
+At December 31, 2022

-Expected loss rate 0.03% 0.03% 0.03% 25%
+Expected loss rate 0.03% 0.03% 0.03% 25.00%

-Total book value \$ 78,450 \$ 108 \$ 776 \$ \$ 79,334
+Total book value \$ 8,775 \$ \$ \$ \$ 8,775

 Loss allowance \$ \$ \$ \$ \$

-At December 31, 2019
+At December 31, 2021

-Expected loss rate 0.03% 0.03% 0.03% 25%
+Expected loss rate 0.03% 0.03% 0.03% 25.00%

-Total book value \$ 3,937 \$ 1,884 \$ 9,088 \$ 1,569 \$ 16,478
+Total book value \$ 2,280 \$ 2,511 \$ 3,032 \$ \$ 7,823

-Loss allowance \$ \$ \$ \$ 392 \$ 392
+Loss allowance \$ \$ \$ \$ \$